 5. Determine a set of activities (steps) within process boundaries.

 The best way to map an IT process document is to create a step-by-step guide with screenshots for each step.
-Apparently, these should engage all mentioned resources and result in expected deliverables.
+Apparently, these should engage all the mentioned resources and result in expected deliverables.

 Tip: At this step, concentrate on two key factors: efficiency and effectiveness.
 First, think about how to document a website project, software or any other process in an efficient way, saving your time, money, and effort.
 We strongly recommend you use StepShot Guides or other tools for creating user documentation.
 Next, think of every possible activity to capture it – either automatically with a tool like StepShot Guides (captures screenshots & records your actions) or manually.
 Also, check if you have not forgotten to mention any process deliverables or necessary resources in corresponding steps.
 This will make your process document template effective and, simultaneously, efficient.